neosoultech/bioimpedance_msp430_test/README.md

 Each FIFO read returns a 24-bit word.

-- Bits [23:4] is the 20-bit signed BioZ sample
+- Bits [23:4] are the 20-bit signed BioZ sample
 - Bit [3] is zero/padding
 - Bits [2:0] are the BTAG/status tag

-The data is an 18-bit signed value.
+The data is an 20-bit signed value.

 Processing:

+- shift right by 4 to extract bits [23:4]
-- mask lower 18 bits
+- mask the lower 20 bits
-- check sign bit
+- check bit 19 as sign bit
 - sign extend to 32 bits

 ---